STOP PRESS! 25 February 2019: URGENT!

 Temporary seating is installed at the site.
 Seating will be made available for only a limited amount of people so we suggest seats are taken shortly after arrival.
 Reserved seating is only available for official delegates and for visitors with limited mobility (please advise us if you have limited mobility as space is limited and must be requested in advance - we cannot guarantee seats).
 If seating is full, there will be standing room on the grassed areas to the side and rear of the seats.

-0830 Pre-Service program starts.
+0400 (4 am) Pre-Service program starts at 4 am.
 Commemorative program to explore the Australian experience of WW1.
 (Everyone MUST be seated by 4.30am)

 Should you have relatives buried here please advise us previously - or your guide so he can locate them or consult the Commonwealth War Graves Commission website at www.cwgc.org

-After the Service: Finish at 11 am.
-Please join other group members on the promenade area ready for pickup.
+After the Service: Finish at 0730 am.
+Please join other group members on the promenade area ready for pickup before 8 am

 What facilities are available during the Service?